 Configuration modifications are not automatically retained between system reboots.
-To make them persistant, create an /etc/init.d script to issue the desired RCIM configuration commands during each system boot.
+To make them persistant, modify the /etc/sysconfig/rcim file to create the desired RCIM configuration during each system boot.

 Refer to the Available Configuration Options section of the rcim(4) man page for complete details on RCIM configuration.